BMeu/Orchard/docs/gettingstarted.rst

 System Requirements
 -------------------

-* A Raspberry Pi (duh!)
+* A Raspberry Pi (duh!), running Raspbian
 * Python 3.5
 * A webserver like Apache or nginx with FCGI support
 * Optionally: Git

-Python 3.5 is a bit of a problem right now (October 2016) if you are using Raspbian, as it is not yet available there.
+Python 3.5 is a bit of a problem right now (November 2016) if you are using Raspbian, as it is not yet available there.
 Thus, we will have to compile it ourselves.

 You should have a bit of experience using the terminal.

+|projectname| should run on any other Linux, but the default configuration of system
+information relies on Raspbian.

 Installing Python 3.5
 ~~~~~~~~~~~~~~~~~~~~~